How to Create a PTO Policy Blog Feature

 • Improved employee productivity: A recent Deloitte survey reveals that 45% of workers feel burnout.
 PTOs ensure employees can take breaks freely without worrying about finances.
 This helps employees recharge their mental and physical health, improving productivity

-• Higher employee retention: According to Forbes, mandatory paid time-off is one of the top benefits for employees want from their organizations.
+• Higher employee retention: According to Forbes, mandatory paid time off is one of the top benefits employees want from their organizations.
 Having a structured PTO policy can lead to better employee satisfaction and higher retention.

 • Attract talent: Since professionals are seeking better work flexibility, a generous PTO policy can help you attract quality talent

-Although PTOs are highly encouraged, there could be a few drawbacks, too.
+Although PTO is a non-negotiable in every organization, there could be a few drawbacks, too.

-• High labor cost: Companies that offer PTO may have high labor costs, especially during peak business seasons
+• High labor cost: An unlimited or generous PTO may lead to high labor costs, especially during peak business seasons

 Summarize this article with AI ClickUp Brain not only saves you precious time by instantly summarizing articles, it also leverages AI to connect your tasks, docs, people, and more, streamlining your workflow like never before.